 My friends Bugsy and Maarten pulled off a daring escape for a few weeks, landing in a crash-pad in the East Village, which was experiencing an explosion of teenage runaways, and celebrating up a storm, all of which came to a sudden halt when a society teen was found murdered in a speed-freak shooting-gallery.
 Their adventures inspired me to write my first short story.

-The Steam Tunnels takes place in 1967 and involves my climactic confrontation with my parents.
+Next, came The Steam Tunnels, which takes place in 1966 and involves my climactic confrontation with my parents.
 After this day, I’d never be forced to get another haircut.
-I soon moved down into the basement and transformed it into a psychedelic playland.
+I soon moved down into the basement and transformed it into a psychedelic play-land.
 It became the rehearsal studio for my band, The Knight Riders, my art studio, and a clubhouse for all my friends.
 My mom called it “The Den of Iniquity,” so I painted a sign on the entrance: “Are you sure a nice person like you belongs in this Den of Iniquity?”
 I was exploring the steam tunnels at the same time, and actually did consider moving down there permanently for a second.
 One night we thought we’d been caught by the University police when the lights came on unexpectedly.
 It turned out to be Guy Maynard, lead singer of the Seeds of Doubt, and a friend of his.
 I had to run away from home twice before I could negotiate a liveable arrangement with my parents, one that afforded me the freedom that I needed.
 I was branded “emotionally immature,” because I wanted to be in charge of my life’s trajectory.
 The threat of reform school, military academy, and/or the dreaded “electro-shock therapy” was always hanging over my head.
 I wrote The Steam Tunnels at age 20, five years after it happened.
 Wesly Pinter is a composite of Bugsy and John Hayes, founder of the Knight Riders.

-The third eBook to read is The Stockholm Manifesto, written while living in Sweden trying to evade the Vietnam War, which is free to download in any format.
+Then came the The Stockholm Manifesto, written while living in Sweden trying to evade the Vietnam War, which is free to download in any format.